 To offer students practical experience in their fields, the Laboratory Preschool was established in 1934.
 As one of the oldest continuously operating university-based preschools in the nation, the Lab Preschool has been providing quality early childhood education, teacher training and research opportunities in human development for over 75 years.

+Over the years, the names have changed to reflect social norms.
 In the 1970s, the field of home economics increased its emphasis on research and more men began to consider it as a career choice.
-To help change the perception that the disciplines within home economics were solely the domain of women, in 1978, the College of Home Economics was renamed the College of Human Resources, which included the Department of Individual and Family Studies (now Human Development and Family Studies).
+To help change the perception that home economics was primarily a woman’s field, in 1978, the College of Home Economics was renamed the College of Human Resources, which included the Department of Individual and Family Studies (now the Department of Human Development and Family Studies).

 Since 1997, there have been a number of reconfigurations of the college, including the College of Human Resources, Education and Public Policy; the College of Human Services, Education and Public Policy; and the College of Education, Human Development and Public Policy.

-Although the names of departments, schools and colleges have changed over the years, the University of Delaware has been training well-respected professionals in education, human development, and family studies for almost a century.
+Although the names of departments, schools and colleges have changed over the years, the University of Delaware has been maintained a consistent standard, training well-respected professionals in education, human development, and family studies for over two centuries.